marioplumbarius/django-employee-app/README-docker.md

 ```

 ## Code coverage report
-*Note: Generates a report at `htmlcov/index.html` only after running the test suite with the command above.*
+*Note: Run this command only after running the test suite with the command above.*
 ```shell
 docker run \
     --rm \